amaldevv/Workshops/Azure/README.md

 @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers
 ```

-5. Comment out the contents in the _ViewStart.cshtml file for the tme being.
+5. Comment out the contents in the `_ViewStart.cshtml` file for the time being.
 We will revisit it at a later point

-6. Add a new folder called Employee under the View folder and add a new view called `Employees.cshtml` and replace the existing content with the below content there
+6. Add a new folder called `Employee` under the View folder and add a new view called `Employees.cshtml`
+![11_nwrzvw]
+![12_nwempvw]

+Replace the existing content with the below content there

 ```html
 @{